dmolony/DiskBrowser/README.md

 * Install the **latest** version of the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JRE or JDK).
 * Download DiskBrowser.jar from the [releases](https://github.com/dmolony/diskbrowser/releases) page.
 * Double-click the jar file, or enter 'java -jar DiskBrowser.jar' in the terminal.
-* Set your root folder (where you keep your disk images).
+* Set your root folder (the top-level folder where you keep your disk images).

 ### Example Screens
 #### Disk listing